caido/documentation/src/concepts/essentials/workflows/sdk.md

 ## RequestSpec

 The `RequestSpec` class interface defines the structure and methods for a request that has **not yet been sent** (_as opposed to the **saved** request used by `export declare type Request`_).
-This object class represents an HTTP request and provides methods for accessing and manipulating the data within it.
+This object class represents a mutable HTTP request and provides methods for accessing and manipulating the data within it.

 ```
 export declare class RequestSpec {